A Moment Of Color in Kolkata

-While candids can make great photographs, to my way of thinking, they rarely do.
+While a truly candid moment might make for a great photograph, to my way of thinking they rarely do.

 I think that most folks like the idea of making candids due to their inability to approach a subject directly and ask permission to make their photograph.

 My own thinking is that more directed, interactive images can exhibit the same qualities or sense of moment as a, so called, candid photo.